401 W. High Street, Lexington, KY 40507

 Discover the key to organizing and managing the chamber sales cycle in this interactive session led by experienced sales leader Beth McNeill.
 Learn how to qualify prospects, create sales plans identifying member needs, efficiently shorten the sales cycle, and establish the foundation for robust engagement and retention.
 You will leave the session with practical tools and a plan for success, no matter what your level of experience or the size of your sales team.

 Breakout 2: Chamber Foundations and the Future of Chamber Revenue / Presentation slides

 David Adkisson, CCE; former CEO, Kentucky Chamber of Commerce

 Foundations have enormous potential to create new revenue streams supporting impactful mission-based work, from addressing workforce needs and community health problems to promoting economic inclusion and community vibrancy.
 Join former Kentucky Chamber CEO David Adkisson, CCE, in a discussion around the strategies for launching or revitalizing a chamber foundation.
 Dave will cover the opportunities as well as the practical challenges of transitioning to a revenue model in which foundation income plays an increased role, including the practical implications for chamber sales teams.

-Resolved: debates can be fun, civil, and informative, even in 2020.
-To end our conference day, your peers will be debating some classic chamber membership issues, such as
+Resolved: Debates can be fun, civil, and informative, even in 2020.
+To end our conference day, your peers will be debating some classic chamber membership issues:

 5:30 – 6:45 p.m.
 Reception